friends-of-presta/security-advisories/_posts/2023-06-13-postfinance.md

 ## Description

 Before version 17.1.14, a sensitive SQL call in the class `PostfinanceValidationModuleFrontController::postProcess()` could be executed with a trivial HTTP call and exploited to forge a blind SQL injection by sending the `orderID` variable as a GET parameter.
-Its exploded version, `$get_id_cart` (a part of `orderID`), is then used in an SQL query.
+Its exploded version, `$get_id_cart` (a part of `orderID`), is then used in a SQL query.

 This vulnerability can be exploited by an attacker to manipulate the SQL query and potentially gain unauthorized access to the database.
 It is important to update to version 17.1.14 or later to address this issue and ensure the security of the system.